Countertop Cost Calculator (2026)

 Quartz vs granite?

-Length x depth (typically 2.125 ft for kitchens).
-L-shape kitchen 30-45 sf.
-Add islands separately.
-Backsplash and waterfall billed per linear foot.
+Length x depth (usually 25.5 inches / 2.125 ft) for each run, then summed.
+A typical L-shape kitchen has 30-45 sf.
+Add island and peninsula separately.
+Backsplash and waterfall edges are billed per linear foot, not per sf.

 Do I need to seal granite or marble?